IBM-Cloud/Bluemix-ContextPathRouting/README.md

 - Change the routes in the manifest file, push the apps again and see how the routes are created and bound during the deployment process.
 - List the routes and find out which apps are served by them (see #useful-commands).
 - Delete unused routes (see #useful-commands).
+- Use the file `manifest2.yml` as input.
+It uses `domain` and `host` instead of the routes.
+You can push the apps by specifying the that manifest file: `cf push -f manifest2.yml`.
 - ...

 ![Alt text](https://g.gravizo.com/g?